-This question commonly asked by beginners user.
-Sending files by email may sound tricky for some people, especially if the file located in a strange device called USB flash drive.
+This question commonly asked by new users.
+Sending files by email may sound tricky for them, especially if the file is located in a USB flash drive.
 But, it’s actually pretty easy.

 How to attach files from USB drive to email on Windows PC

 1. Plug in your USB drive to a desktop computer or laptop.

 2. Now, open a web browser on your computer.
-It can be either Google Chrome, Mozilla Firefox, Opera, Microsoft Edge, or you named it.
+It can be either Google Chrome, Mozilla Firefox, Opera, Microsoft Edge, or else.

-4. On mail compose screen, write the email address you want to send, subject, and message.
+4. On mail compose screen, type the email address you want to send, subject, and message.

 5. In order to attach a file from USB, click the paperclip icon.
 Most email services are likely to use this icon to represent “attach” action.